Remember where you come from to imagine where you're going

 1855

-In 1855, the BOUTET-SERIZIER family decided to acquire the Jardinet house, which they transformed into a plush residence on the Langon road. in Sauveterre-de-Guyenne.
+In 1855, the BOUTET-SERIZIER family decided to acquire the Jardinet house and transform it into a plush residence on the road between Langon and Sauveterre-de-Guyenne.

 1875